codeCrown12/codeCrown12/README.md

 - 👋 Hi, I’m @King Jacob Francis
-- 🌱 I'm a Full stack web developer
+- 🌱 Full stack web developer.
-- ✨ I want to collaborate with other cool devs and build cool stuff.

 <!---
 codeCrown12/codeCrown12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.